 Are Goats Hard to Raise?

-Whether or not goats are hard to raise is really based upon the type of goats you get.
+Whether or not goats are hard to raise is really based on the type of goats you get.
 There are some goats that are just naughty and hard to deal with, whereas there are other goats that are much like friendly dogs.
-They'll cuddle and snuggle, yes they'll get out whenever they can, but they can also be very loyal and kind.
+They’ll cuddle and snuggle, yes they’ll get out whenever they can, but they can also be very loyal and kind.

 No goat is without its flaws.
 If they get out, they will eat through your yard and garden, so being prepared with adequate fencing is key before bringing the goats home.

 Just be prepared, even with the tightest fencing, goats somehow, someway tend to find their way out.
+There’s a saying that if water can get through the gate, so will a goat!

-Advice for Buying First Goats
+Buying Goats

 Once you know their purpose, this will narrow down the different breeds to choose from.
-After that, Rachael's advice is to choose a breed you like the look of!
-Goats will cause mayhem at some point in time, so if they're cute, it helps you to be more forgiving of them!
+After that, Rachel’s advice is to choose a breed you like the look of!
+Goats will cause mayhem at some point in time, so if they’re cute, it helps you to be more forgiving of them!

 Nigerian goat’s milk is delicious and makes fantastic products, but they can be harder to milk.